 - Pour this liquid through a sieve also.
 You want about 2 cups of grapefruit juice.
 Again, don't stress about exact measurements and if it's less you'll just have sweeter popsicles.
 Set aside.

 - Next get all the juice from the oranges.
 I used the reamer again.

 - Put through a sieve and this should measure about 1 cup of orange juice.

-- Pour into you popsicle molds and freeze at least 6 hours.
+- Pour into popsicle molds and freeze at least 6 hours.
 I used Norpro Ice Pop Maker.

 - Take the frozen popsicles out of the mold and put in a freezer bag.
+Replace in the freezer.